 He took it.
 Read aloud.
 "G…6 Arcadia?"

-"Yeah, you wouldn't like the meaning.
+"Yeah, you would not like the meaning.
 Hurry up."

-Liam offered an awkward smile, brought out the appraisal sphere.
+Liam offered an awkward smile, brought out the appraisal orb.

 At the sight, both subtly stepped back.

-G6 stared at the sphere.
-Mind racing for a bypass.
+G6 stared at the orb.
+Her mind racing for a bypass.

 "By any chance…" Liam began, seeming to understand, "has your registry lapsed more than six months in any kingdom?"

-"A traveling adventurer?"
-Liam continued.
-"Not officially registered in a single kingdom.
+"Oh, you must be a traveling adventurer," Liam continued.
+"Such adventurers are not officially registered in a single kingdom.
 Usually temporary or guest passes.
-Can't maintain consistent activity reports.
+They cannot maintain consistent reported activity.
 Is that it?"

 As G6 stepped forward—always one for risks—Edmund gently held her wrist.